Index

 Supervisory control theory (SCT) is a framework that provides an answer to the above question, first proposed by P.J.
 Ramadge and W.M.
 Wonham in the late 1980s.
 Since then, many researchers have contributed, including our group, with a particular focus on hierarchical, decentralized and/or modular control system architectures.
 At the time of writing, the required controller dynamics for systems of the complexity as our laboratory model can be synthesised easily by methods from supervisory control theory.
 Ongoing projects address the integration of synthesis algorithms with the work-flow of PLC programming, open questions related to fault detection and diagnosis, as well as network implementations of distributed supervision.

-The research group FGDES provides the software tools libFAUDES, DESTool, CompileDES and FlexFact, as well asselected Publications via the FGDES homepage.
+Further Directions: The research group FGDES provides the software tools libFAUDES, DESTool, CompileDES and FlexFact via the FGDES homepage.